pranabdas/linux/docs/tls-key-management.md

 :::info

-Key with larger bit (say, RSA 4096) are more secure but it comes with additional computing overhead for encryption and decryption.
+Key with higher bit size (say, RSA 4096 bit or even 8192 bit) are more secure but it comes with additional computing overhead for encryption and decryption.

 :::